slviajero/tinybasic/MANUAL.md

 Clears the screen on display systems.
 See VT52 capabilities for more information.

+### LOCATE

+Locates the cursor to position X, Y on the screen.
+Locate goes through the VT52 interface.
+The underlying terminal must either be ANSI compatible on POSIX systems or use the HASVT52 extension.

 ### Debugging with DUMP

 DUMP writes a memory and EEPROM range to the output.
 Example: